-Data Forms
+1. Data Forms

 Processing of data will be an ongoing activity during the sampling period with data analysis, summarization, and report preparation commencing immediately after freeze-up.
 Field trip reports will be completed immediately after each sampling trip and will be limited to highlighting the findings of each sampling trip.
-Data forms will be reviewed and submitted to the data processing unit immediately upon completion of each sampling trip, for entry into the project computer data base.
+Data forms to be completed in the field and reviewed in the office will be submitted to the data processing unit immediately upon completion of each sampling trip, for entry into the project computer data base.
 The draft report will be completed by the 30th of January 1983.